|State Name||North Dakota|

-Where is North Dakota state in the United States?
+Where is North Dakota?
+Location of North Dakota in the United States.

 North Dakota is one of the lesser popular states in the U.S. It is categorized as part of the Midwest.
 Located north of South Dakota and directly beneath the United States’ border with Canada, North Dakota is sandwiched between Montana in the west and Minnesota in the east.
 North Dakota is landlocked, meaning the state’s boundaries are entirely surrounded by land.